djohnson2718/professional_website/index.md

 layout: default
 ---

 Hi, you've reached Drew Johnson's professional webpage.
-I am currently a visiting assistance professor at [Brigham Young University](http://math.byu.edu).
+I am currently a visiting assistant professor at [Brigham Young University](http://math.byu.edu).
 My area of study is algebraic geometry.

 Previously, I was a did postdoctoral work at [ETH Z&uuml;rich](https://www.math.ethz.ch) in Switzerland and at the [University of Oregon](http://math.uoregon.edu).
 I received my PhD from the [University of Utah](http://math.utah.edu), and a BS and MS from [Brigham Young University](http://math.byu.edu).